 Located just 35 minutes from Zion National Park is Coral Pink Sand Dune State Park.
 This is a destination that you might not have heard of before, at least I had never heard of it.
 I discovered the park by mistake, when I was driving, I happened to notice a sign saying only 5 miles to the park entrance.
 I decided I would stop and check out the park and visit for a little bit, I ended up spending the rest of my day here.

-The park is full of sand dunes covered in a beautiful pink toned sand that will take your breath away, and I mean both figuratively and literally.
+The park features sand dunes covered in stunning pink-toned sand that will leave you in awe, both figuratively and literally.
 The hike to the top of these sand dunes can be strenuous, especially in the heat.
-Be prepared to spend more time here than you think you need.
+Prepare to allocate more time here than you initially think you’ll need.

 Make sure to take advantage of all the fun activities you can do here, one of my favorites is sandboarding.
 This is a rare activity to find in the United States and there are not many other places that you are able to do this in.